StoneLegion/GTNH-2021/server/Quest Changes.md

 This is 100% a useless quest never meant for Multiplayer...
 Will come up with something later here to fill in!

+## §1§lSO...TIRED...MUST...SLEEP...

+Sleepy time, and the end of the tutorial.
+Congratulations, you've built your first hideout, and you should have a steady supply of food by now.
+See you again in tier 0!

+Keep in Mind that there is not sleep voting on the server.
+This means you have to wait out the night and the best way to do this is make a base with walls and light it up!